 Analysis and Test Results

 We assess each model across five different scoring metrics that are the most significant contributors to the performance and quality of any pair of hiking pants: comfort and mobility, venting and breathability, versatility and style, weather resistance, and additional features.
 Each metric is weighted based on its relative importance to the overall function of the pants.
 If a particular metric is much more important to you than the rest, be sure to check out the specifics of how different models perform in that category (as opposed to just looking at the overall score).
-And also check our full list of hiking gear reviews.
+And also check our hand-curated list of the hiking gear reviews.

 Comfort and Mobility